 Mappin & Webb at Gleneagles - First Shoot After Lockdown No.3

-The shoot was a challenge due in part to the lighting situation but mainly the size of the store, it is quiet a small boutique and this did put some limitations on what I could and couldn't capture in terms of angles, but the store is really well put together and looks amazing and to be honest it was a enjoyable to find solutions to overcome those limitations.
+The shoot was a challenge due in part to the lighting situation but mainly the size of the store, it is quite a small boutique and this did put some limitations on what I could and couldn't capture in terms of angles, but the store is really well put together and looks amazing and to be honest, it was enjoyable to find solutions to overcome those limitations.
 I really thought the store looked great and believe the photographs came out really well!

 Do you need architectural photography?